• vomitory •

 Meaning: No, we are not talking about a dormitory on house party weekend; this word refers to: 1.
 A tunnel or passageway leading out of the seating area of a stadium or amphitheater.
 2. A discharge outlet of any kind.

-Word History: Today's Good Word is the 'locative' noun from Latin vomitare "discharge, vomit frequently".
-A locative noun is a noun indicating place and -orium was the Latin suffix indicating the place of an activity.
+Word History: Today's Good Word is the locative noun from Latin vomitare "discharge, vomit frequently".
+A locative noun is a noun indicating place, and -orium was the Latin suffix indicating the place of an activity.
 We also see the English version of this suffix in dormitory "sleeping place" and laboratory, literally, "work place".
-Vomitare is the frequentive of vomere "discharge, vomit".
-The frequentive aspect of a verb indicates action that is repeated.
+Vomitare is the frequentative of vomere "discharge, vomit".
+The frequentative aspect of a verb indicates action that is repeated.
 (We are happy that Mark Bailey so frequently discharges interesting words like today's into the Alpha Agora.)